ferhaterata/ferhaterata.github.io/content/authors/admin/_index.md

     url: https://aws.amazon.com/ai/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include automated reasoning, program synthesis, neurosymbolic approaches, security, and formal verification.
+bio: My research interests include neurosymbolic AI, program synthesis, and security & privacy.

 # Interests to show in About widget
 interests: